Hungreeee/Reddit-Realtime-Streaming-Pipeline/README.md

 - PRAW: A Python library that allows easy access to the Reddit API, and enables crawling live comments from any subreddit.
 - Kafka: A distributed streaming system that can handle large throughput of data and acts as a broker between the crawler and the processor.
 - PySpark: A Python interface for Apache Spark, a powerful framework for large-scale data processing.
-- Cassandra: A distributed NoSQL database system that provides high availability and scalability.
+- Cassandra: A distributed NoSQL database system that provides high availability, scalability, and robustness towards errors.
-- Streamlit: A Python library that simplifies the creation of web applications.
+- Streamlit: A Python library that simplifies the creation and deployment of web interfaces.

 It utilizes the Python Reddit API Wrapper (PRAW) to crawl live comments from a subreddit to distribute them into Kafka as streams.
 The streams are then processed in PySpark, and the processed data are written to a Cassandra cluster.
 Finally, Streamlit reads the data from Cassandra and displays them on a GUI.